KJoke70/i3-tools/README.md

 Add a line like this to your i3 config file:

 ```
-exec --no-startup-id auto_scratchpad.py True,,,dropdown,,
+exec --no-startup-id auto_scratchpad.py True,,,dropdown,, True,,,dropdown2,,
 ```

+To automatically move:

-To automatically move a floating window with `instance = dropdown` to the scratchpad upon focus loss.
+ * a floating window with `instance = dropdown`
+ * a floating window with `instance = dropdown2`

+to the scratchpad upon focus loss.